 If the subsequent updates can fix the bugs, add in depth, and keep improving through the offseason, NASCAR 21: Ignition has the potential to be a great start to this new gaming franchise.

 If these fixes are left until NASCAR 22, however, many NASCAR gaming fans will be left wanting.
 It’s what doomed NASCAR The Game.
 It’s what doomed the Heat series.
-Don’t let it doom the Ignition Series, because this has the potential to blow everything else out of the water.
+Don’t let it doom the Ignition series.

 If you’ve picked up NASCAR 21: Ignition on PC, PS4 or Xbox One, check out our beginner’s guide before you jump in.
 Full disclosure – Traxion.GG is part of Motorsport Games and the Motorsport Games family of brands.
 All Traxion.GG content is editorially removed from Motorsport Games video game development and created by a dedicated team.